 This cousin to rhododendrons and azaleas contains andromedotoxins in its leaves, flowers, and pollen, which when swallowed directly affects the gastrointestinal tract.
 In addition to less severe symptoms such as mouth, eye, and nose watering, it can slow the heart, or cause anything from kidney failure, paralysis and death.

-Your garden may be a relaxing sanctuary for your family, but it can be extremely dangerous when curious tots snack on its beautiful contents.
+Your garden may be a relaxing sanctuary for your family and pets, but it can be extremely dangerous when curious tots snack on its beautiful contents.
 Always seek immediate medical treatment as soon as any plant or flower is ingested, as it is always better to be safe than sorry.